Tandemn-Labs/tensor-iroh/README.md

 - **Thread Safety**: Uses `tokio::sync::AsyncMutex` for async-aware locking
 - **Connection Limits**: Maximum 10 concurrent connections per node
 - **Smart Reuse**: Connections are marked idle and reused for subsequent sends
+- **Async Receiver**: The internal receive queue is protected by an async-aware lock and supports true async waiting (no polling)

 ## Performance Comparison